nikitabobers/slider-react/README.md

   `cd slider-react` to go into the project root

-  `yarn init` to install dependencies
+  `yarn install` to install dependencies

 ## Available commands